A Nation Yearning for Hope and Healing

 In 2014, Northern Iraq was systematically targeted and attacked.
-Home to most of Iraq’s ethnic and religious minorities, more than 800,000 people were forcibly displaced (known as Daesh).
+Home to most of Iraq’s ethnic and religious minorities, more than 800,000 people (known as Daesh) were forcibly displaced.
 ISIS groups destroyed villages and cities.
-Thousands were killed, and still more were raped, trafficked (sold locally and abroad), or trained as soldiers.
+Thousands were killed, and thousands more were raped, trafficked (sold locally and abroad), or forced to become soldiers.

-ELM has partnered our efforts to assist in the transformation of these lives and communities.
-Over the next several years, ELM will conduct strategic outreach, train disciples, provide awareness training regarding human trafficking, and distribute much-needed resources among refugees and IDPs in collaboration with local government, organizations and churches.
-We will be conducting mentoring seminars, meet physical needs (food, clothing and basic care), and work to restore identity and hope to those who have been abused and tortured.
+ELM is assisting in the transformation of these lives and communities.
+Over the next several years, ELM plans to conduct strategic outreach, train disciples, provide awareness training regarding human trafficking, and distribute much-needed resources among refugees and IDPs in collaboration with local government, organizations and churches.
+Our primary focus is to restore identity and hope to those who have been abused and tortured.